 Job title Operations Training Manager

-Hi Matt, what do you do for Speedflex?
+What do you do for Speedflex?

 My official title is Operations Training Manager for Speedflex UK and Ireland.
 Speedflex is group training concept which offers high intensity interval training with a twist, due to our unique hydraulic machine-based technology.
 Our sessions are performed in a group of up to 16 and the machines allow participants to perform traditional exercises such as power clean and press, squats and shoulder press.
 The machines generate personalised resistance levels, so every individual can train at their optimum level.
 A typical session includes a combination of eight Speedflex machines and eight auxiliary stations.
 This combination provides an ever-changing dynamic exercise experience and delivers all the benefits of HIIT but does so without the risk of injury.
 The machines also reduce post-exercise pain (something usually associated with this type of training), as the machines respond to the user’s force, as opposed to the addition of weights.